 This bread is an easy one that doesn't require a starter or a lot of prep time, which is why it's exactly the kind of bread that stays in our repertoire.
 It's really very easy:

-- Activate the yeast – this recipe calls for fast acting yeast, but you can also use regular active yeast and just wait a bit longer until it’s activated.
+- Dissolve the yeast - this recipe calls for fast acting yeast, but you can also use regular active yeast and just wait a bit longer until it's activated.

 - Mix flour - not a lot of kneading required, which is one of the best parts of this recipe!